 Besides these charges, a non-situational amount, dubbed the Booking Fee, is then applied.
 This is a flat fee that helps offset administrative costs, such as background checks and any overhead costs.

 Once calculated, there are two final situational costs that come into play: surge and tips.

 The multiplier varies based on demand and location.
 If surge pricing is in effect, the other charges we mentioned above will be multiplied by the current amount.
 For example, if your fare is $8 and surge pricing is 1.5x, your total fare before tips will be $12.

 Which brings us to tips.
 If your driver went out of their way to make your experience grand and you feel like they deserve a 5-star rating, tip accordingly.

 Cash tips or tipping via the app is much appreciated.
 Bear in mind, if you elect to pay via the app, the charge is then added to the total cost of the fare.

 Combining the above factors will reveal your official fare amount.
 According to Uber, they use the following formula to calculate all fares:

 Having said that, it is important to keep in mind that the rates you receive will vary based on the type of vehicle you request.
 Now that you know, let’s break the calculations down even further.

 Akin to most of the charges, the Base Fare varies from city to city.
 What one person pays for an UberPOOL in Chicago will most likely be different for someone in Los Angeles.
 To get a better idea of how much the Base Fare is in your local area, be sure to check out this informative link.

 Introduced in 2014, the Safe Ride Fee helps offset the cost of driver background checks, vehicle inspections, and insurance premiums.
-Behind the scenes, there are a lot of potential applicants that are applying to become a driver.
+Behind the scenes, there are a lot of potential drivers that are applying to work for Uber.